- Why Research

 Tracy McNeal remembers the morning clearly.
 The mother of three woke up and felt a pea-sized lump on her breast.
 She decided to have it checked out immediately.

-“While my doctor assured me it was benign, scans revealed the mass was triple negative breast cancer,” she said.
-“I learned it was the subtype you didn’t want to have.”
+“While my doctor assured me it was benign—and my initial mammogram was normal—I pushed for additional scans, which revealed the mass was breast cancer,” she said.
+“I later learned my disease was triple-negative, a subtype you didn’t want to have.”

 “Every school play and soccer game is a milestone I would have missed if it weren’t for research,” she said.
 “But more work needs to be done.”